AllenInstitute/sciduck/README.md

 # sciduck: single cell data analyis unification and communication toolkit

-Sciduck is a scalable toolkit for unified and communicated quality control and annotation for single cell data built following [anndata][] and [scanpy][].
-It provides tranparency to single cell analysis pipelines for reproducible data analysis and taxonomy building.
+`sciduck` provides a transparent framework for single cell/nuclei quality control and annotation.
+The package was build following [anndata][] and [scanpy][] and should easily fit into related workflows.
+It provides tranparency to single cell analysis pipelines for reproducible data analysis and annotation.
 The Python-based implementation efficiently deals with datasets of more than one million cells.

 <div align="center">